skycoin/skywire/mainnet_rules.md

 * official Skyminers first & second batch - **not sold through** the hardware store
 * official Skyminers new batches - **sold through** the [hardware store](https://store.skycoin.com)

-<em>Faulty orange pi prime's/routers of official Skyminers will be rewarded regardless of your uptime until you receive a replacement.
+<em>Faulty Orange Pi Primes/routers of official Skyminers will be rewarded regardless of your uptime until you receive a replacement.
 If the replacement doesn't arrive in time for you to make the uptime requirement because it arrived on short notice or not on the schedule at all you will be rewarded as well.
 Since we are taking care of this manually you are requested to contact one of our team members on Telegram (@Paperstream @asxtree) or at store.skycoin.com/pages/support</em>

 <h4>Official Skyminers -  First & Second Batch</h4>
 <div align="center"><em><u>We are currently revising the reward strucure for our early supporters.
 Details of the rewards going forward will be announced very soon. </u></em></div><br/>

 Rewards are being paid on a node by node basis.
 The total amount of rewards is limited by a pool size that is subject to change:
 * You can receive a maximum of 13.714 Skycoin per node
-    - official Skyminer consist of seven nodes (visors) and one manager (hypervisor)
+    - official Skyminers consist of seven nodes (visors) and one manager (hypervisor)
 * Rewards are being calculated on a node by node basis
     - you'll receive up to 7 Skycoin per-node rewards
 * The total pool size is being divided evenly between all nodes eligible for receiving rewards.
 This implies that you will receive less than 13.714 Skycoin per-node rewards in case the pool size would be surpassed.